Santa Margarita River trail through sycamores and oaks

 • Leggy shrub with pale pink blossoms budding from stems - bushmallow (malacothamnus fasciculatus)

-• Rambling bushy plant with pale pink blooms - branching phacelia
+• Rambling bushy plant with pale pink blooms - caterpillar phacelia

 • Tall and leggy plant with buds in clusters on the tips, not blooming yet - Sacapellote